RaynaldiSiahaan/bangkit/README.md

-ssssI am editing the README file.
+asssssI am editing the README file.
 Adding some more detail
 # bangkit
 Project Bangkit